bentley-historical-library/baroque/README.md

 - The path to a destination directory where reports and logs will be stored
 - The validation action to be run against the source directory

 Certain validation actions (`structure` and `mets`) require a fourth argument: the path to a metadata export to validate against.
+BAroQUe expects this metadata export to contain at least the following column headers: "DigFile Calc", CollectionTitle", "ItemTitle", and "ItemDate".

 A summary of the available validation actions are below, followed by detailed instructions for each validation.